zhaowei0566/zhaowei0566.github.io/_pages/about.md

 ---

 # Wei Zhao (赵卫)
-Dr. Zhao is currently a PostDoc Fellow in Department of Aerospace and Ocean Engineering at Virginia Polytechnic Institute and State University (Blacksburg Campus)
+Dr. Zhao is currently a PostDoc Fellow in Department of Aerospace and Ocean Engineering at Virginia Polytechnic Institute and State University (Blacksburg Campus). \\
 My research areas mainly focus on:
 * Composite Structures;
 * Multidisciplinary Design, Analysis and Optimization;